 Among the objections to the neoclassical model are the ad hoc nature of the lag structure between investment and the revenue/user cost variable.
-This lag presumably reflects costs of adjusting the capital stock immediately to its optimal level, since if no such costs existed there would be no reason why K would not exactly equal K^ .32
+This lag presumably reflects costs of adjusting the capital stock immediately to its optimal level, since if no such costs existed there would be no reason why K would not exactly equal K^ .31 capital goods once they have been installed.
+This means that adjustment of factor proportions occurs only in new capital, which could slow down aggregate adjustment considerably.
+See Bischoff (1971) for an analysis of a "putty-clay" model incorporating these effects.

 Beginning with the seminal work of Lucas (1967), Gould (1968), and Treadway (1969), economists began to incorporate adjustment costs explicitly into firms' dynamic profit-maximization problem.
-These costs are typically represented as a function of the flow of investment and the existing stock of capital, $\Psi(I, K)$.33 If adjusting the capital stock rapidly is costly, then it is no longer possible to simplify the capital
+These costs are typically represented as a function of the flow of investment and the existing stock of capital, $\Psi(I, K)$.32 If adjusting the capital stock rapidly is costly, then it is no longer possible to simplify the capital decision in the way that Jorgenson did, making the desired capital stock at time t depend only on prices and demand at that moment.
+Adjustment costs means that it will be costly for a firm to "undo" high or low levels of today's investment if they turn out to be wrong for tomorrow's prices and demand levels.
+Thus, firms facing adjustment costs will take expected future demand and prices into account in making today's investment decisions.

-31 To read more of the debate, see Hall and Jorgenson (1969) for a reply and Eisner (1970) for a further comment.
+$^{^{30}}$ To read more of the debate, see Hall and Jorgenson (1969) for a reply and Eisner (1970) for a further comment.

-32 Early studies of adjustment costs include Eisner and Strotz (1963), Rothschild (1971), and Nerlove (1972).
+31 Early studies of adjustment costs include Eisner and Strotz (1963), Rothschild (1971), and Nerlove (1972).